 This phase also includes the creation of detailed specifications, integrating team needs and anticipating the challenges of flexibility, modularity and workspace ergonomics.
 Ensuring that the flex office meets employee expectations is crucial to its acceptance and success.

-The programming and macro-zoning phase aims at structuring spaces globally, taking into account the specific needs of a flex office environment.
+The programming and macro-zoning phase aims at structuring spaces in a global way, taking into account the specific needs of a flex office environment.
 The aim is to design an optimized functional layout to divide zones according to use: workspaces, collaborative zones, meeting rooms and relaxation areas.

-A capacity study is carried out to validate the defined flex rate and to ensure that offices can absorb occupancy flows while guaranteeing a comfortable working environment.
-This analysis is used to model different occupancy scenarios and check that the spaces are sized to handle peaks in activity.
+A capacity study must be carried out to validate the defined flex rate and to ensure that offices can absorb occupancy flows while guaranteeing a comfortable working environment.
+This analysis makes it possible to model different occupancy scenarios and check that spaces are sized to handle peaks in activity.
+This study is facilitated when the company already has historical office occupancy data.

 Once the macro-zoning has been validated, the design and micro-zoning phase refines the details of the layout.
 In the context of the flex office, it is essential to create environments that maximize employee comfort and flexibility.
 This includes modular workstations, zones for concentration, and collaborative spaces that can be adjusted according to needs.